syncfusion-content/ej2-react-docs/ej2-react/spreadsheet/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with React Spreadsheet component
+# Getting Started with React Spreadsheet

 This section explains the steps to create a simple Spreadsheet component in a React application.